 The woman at the desk for the Amador County Shelter was very nice.
 She called back to the kennel porter to bring out Mimi.
 Then, strange enough, she asked us to wait outside the door.
 It seemed to be a bit odd of a request, but we complied and stepped outside the door to wait.
 It didn’t take long at all.

 Inside the building, down the hall, we noticed a commotion, along with the desk lady who turned to look as well.
 The kennel porter had a leash in her hand.
 On the other end was a wiggling, jumping, twisting, spinning, out of control Mimi.
 They came bursting through the doors, and stopped at our little group, “Here’s Mimi.
 She’s a handful.” said the kennel porter as she struggled to control Mimi.
 Mimi was everywhere and nowhere at once.
 The girl commanded, “Sit!” and to our surprise, Mimi sat!
 (The sit command became our savior!).
 It was only for an instant before the wiggle was in her nose, then her shoulders, then her back started going, then the tail and legs joined in, and she was back to out of control, flailing of legs, body and head.
-I reached for the leash to relieve the kennel porter, she handed it over reluctantly.
+The porter was having a time of it keeping the dog from jumping on us.
+I reached for the leash to relieve the kennel porter, she handed it over reluctantly, yet happy to not have to hold the crazy legged dog attached to it.
 I could see in her eye she was concerned if I could handle the dog.
-Everyone stood back, I crouched down to Mimi’s size and did my best to control her while the kennel porter explained to us her history.
+Everyone stood back, Mimi continued her spinning, attempts to jump on the nearest person, and general misbehavior.
+I crouched down to Mimi’s size, while sliding my hand down the leash to pull her down with me.
+It wasn’t easy, but I was able to bring her down and get her to sit.
+The kennel porter explained to us her history.
 She had been there for almost four months and her time was running out.
 She is a very sweet dog, but every dog has it’s day, and hers was coming soon.
 Other patrons had looked at her but were unable to handle her energy.
 She then commented, “You’re one of the only people to take the leash.
 You’re doing pretty good.”
 I didn’t feel like I was doing pretty good, but I was able to keep Mimi down, and sitting every few seconds.
 My kids didn’t dare come near for fear she would flail all over them and she was a big girl, 60 lb pit bull terrier.
 I was in love.
 “We’ll take her.”

 The porter popped open the door, announced the news to the desk lady and the paperwork was done in minutes.
 The porter girl took Mimi one last time to put a chip in her with my name and phone number as her owner.
 They gave us leashes, coupons, dog food, all kinds of things.
 They were thrilled to see her go.
 I was concerned.
 What was I doing?